goessner/morphr/readme.md

 see [sequential](https://goessner.github.io/morphr/examples/sequential.html)

-Here is a more complex [Crank-Rocker animation](https://goessner.github.io/morphr/examples/complex.html).
+Here is a more complex [Crank-Rocker animation](https://goessner.github.io/morphr/examples/complex.html) using a [g2](https://github.com/goessner/g2) command queue for vector graphics.

 Maybe you want to learn a bit more about [Crank-Rockers](https://github.com/goessner/crocker).